-The Internet Archive released a first version of a citation graph dataset derived from a corpus of about 2.5B raw references gathered from metadata and data obtained by PDF extraction and annotation tools such as GROBID Lopez [2009].
+The Internet Archive released a first version of a citation graph dataset derived from a corpus of about 2.5B raw references6 gathered from 63,296,308 metadata records (which are collected from various sources or based on data obtained by PDF extraction and annotation tools such as GRO-BID [Lopez, 2009]).
 Additionally, we consider integration with metadata from Open Library and Wikipedia.
 We expect this dataset to be iterated upon, with changes both in content and processing.